artefactual/atom-docs/admin-manual/maintenance/cli-tools.rst

 by crafting an SQL query designed to meet your specific criteria.
-Help crafting these queries is not covered here (though see :ref:`common-atom-queries`, for a basic introduction to SQL queries in AtoM) - in general, we only recommend this task be used by experienced administators.
+Help crafting these queries is not covered here (though see :ref:`common-atom-queries`, for a basic introduction to SQL queries in AtoM) - in general, we only recommend this task be used by experienced administrators.

 Once you have determined the IDs of the digital objects you would like to target with the task, you can place them in square brackets in a JSON file, separated by